 Educate users to protect sensitive files

 It is important to educate users when they are in violation of a policy so that they learn how to comply with your organizational policies.
-Since every enterprise has unique needs and policies, Cloud App Security allows you to customize a policy's filters and the message it displays to the user when a violation is detected.
+Since every enterprise has unique needs and policies, Defender for Cloud Apps allows you to customize a policy's filters and the message it displays to the user when a violation is detected.
 You can give specific guidance to your users such as providing instructions on how to appropriately label a file, or how to enroll an unmanaged device, to ensure files are uploaded successfully.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.